 Dental bridges can be anchored in place in one of two ways:

 If your bone tissue won’t support dental implants or you prefer to avoid dental implant surgery for other reasons, we can use the second option and attach the bridge to nearby teeth instead.
 This solution is less permanent and may require some repairs, but it is a safe viable solution if a dental bridge is required.
-You and Dr. Kleive will decide the best course of action depending on your desires and comfort level.

 If you are missing teeth or need to have a tooth removed, there’s no better option than a dental bridge to fill any gaps and protect your overall dental health.